 (1) A distributed generation resource.

-(2) Energy efficiency.

-(3) Energy storage.
+(2) Energy storage.

-(4) Electric vehicle charging infrastructure.

-(5) Demand response technology.

-(6) Any other process, resource or technology approved by the commission.

 "Energy storage."
 A commercially available technology that is capable of absorbing energy, storing the energy for a period of time and thereafter dispatching the energy.

 "Essential public purpose asset."
 A facility or site which supports crucial community functions including, public safety answering points, police stations, fire companies and fire departments, emergency medical services agencies, public works, public transportation, emergency shelters, grocery stores, gas stations and other entities that provide access to food, water or shelter when a microgrid is operating in island mode.